 2. Doing the Most Difficult Task First

 Usually, we leave the most difficult tasks for last.
 Instead, it’s wise to do them first.
 Why?
-Because these are the tasks that require deep work and a high level of focus, which we run out of as we are near clock-out time.
+Because these are the tasks that require deep work and a high level of focus, we run out of time as we are near clock-out time.

 3. Eliminating Distractions